 German Shepherds require moderate to high activity each day.
 Though one of the most popular dog breeds, GSDs are an athletic breed and one of the most well-known high-energy breeds.

-They need between 1 to 2 hours of exercise each day, like daily walks and active play sessions.
+They need between 1 to 2 hours of physical exercise each day, like daily walks and active play sessions.
 Owners report their dogs especially love playing with a ball or frisbee, playing with squeaky toys, and tug-of-war.
 Remember mental exercise should be a part of GSDs' regular exercise routine.
+Enrichment activities are crucial for this intelligent breed, helping to prevent common behavior issues that can arise from boredom.

 Though it's not uncommon for German Shepherds to struggle with sensitive stomachs and digestive issues, 61% of our community feed their dogs commercial dry kibble without issues.